 It’s a huge red flag if you’re dating a person with a short fuse.
 Move on quickly if you see the signs of an anger management problem.
 You don’t want to be walking on eggshells wondering what will set off your date, worrying that you’ll be the target of their anger the next time.

 Look for a person who can manage their frustrations and who doesn’t take them out on everyone around them.

 Does your date consume alcohol every time you see them in order to have fun?
 Addiction of any kind is a red flag that must not be ignored.
-All addicts are emotionally unavailable (unless they are in recovery), it is part of the addiction paradigm.
+All addicts are emotionally unavailable (unless they’re in recovery), it’s part of the addiction paradigm.

 You are not responsible for guiding this person out of their addiction or helping them manage their lives.
-Steer clear of the person who needs a substance to loosen up in order to save yourself a lot of misery and heartache.
+Steer clear of the person who needs a substance to loosen up and save yourself a lot of misery and heartache.

 Won’t Take Responsibility Or Apologize

-Everyone makes mistakes or behaves in a way that they are not proud of at times.
-If you’re dating a person that can’t take responsibility for their misbehavior and work with you to reconnect and to clean it up, then you are probably better off moving on.
+Everyone makes mistakes or behaves in a way that they’re not proud of at times.
+If you’re dating a person who can’t take responsibility for their misbehavior and work with you to reconnect and clean it up, then you’re probably better off moving on.